Barbara-Padilha/DMML2022_Google/documentation/Report.md

 > Le débat porte plutôt sur l'utilité d'une telle mesure.

-To finish all the analysis required for the `Logistic Regression`, we implemented the created model in our `unlabelled_test_data.csv` to generate a a csv file in the same format as `sample_submission.csv`, for this we defined our `x` as the sentence column of our dataframe and used our `pipeline` to predict the values of `y`.
+To finish all the analysis required for the `Logistic Regression`, we implemented the created model in our `unlabelled_test_data.csv` to generate a .csv file in the same format as `sample_submission.csv`, for this we defined our `x` as the sentence column of our dataframe and used our `pipeline` to predict the values of `y`.

 ### K-Nearest Neighbors

+Moving on to the next classification model, the beginning of our `K-Nearest Neighbor` classification is extremely similar to the `Logistic Regression`, with little differences such as the need to import the following packs, besides the ones mentioned before:

 ```ruby
 from sklearn.neighbors import KNeighborsClassifier
 from sklearn.model_selection import GridSearchCV
 ```

+Once all the necessary packages were imported, we follow to create our `pipeline` in the same form as we did previously, with the exception that for our `KNN` classification we do not set a random state, and we will begin our analysis without setting any parameters, so the code goes as show below

 ```ruby
 tfidf = TfidfVectorizer(sublinear_tf=True, min_df=5, norm='l2', encoding='latin-1', ngram_range=(1, 2))